 Underneath each letter is an image of a word starting with that letter.
-Even if your child can’t say all of the letters yet, they’ll easily begin to identify each.
+Even if your child can’t say all the letters, they’ll easily begin to identify each.

 Best Old-School Toy

 This magnetic drawing pen and board offer a reusable surface for kids to learn to draw and write step-by-step.
-A durable tool, it’s also small and convenient for traveling.
+It’s a durable tool that’s small and convenient for traveling.

-It makes for a great way to keep your child entertained without the mess of crayons or pens.
+It is a great way to keep your child entertained without the mess of crayons or pens.
 Scribbling also helps develop your child’s motor skills.

 For Crafty Older Toddlers

 When you’re on your next flight or road trip, your child will have the opportunity to enhance their artistic skills with this pack of 48 sticks.
-We recommend placing them in a Ziplock bag once the pack is opened.
+Our children enjoyed making all kinds of creations on our vehicle windows with these unique strings.

 Learn to Get Dressed

 This 21-inch-tall monkey helps kids learn how to use buttons, zippers, laces, and more.
-A winner of the Creative Child magazine’s Preferred Choice award, and the iParenting Media award, the plush fabric monkey teaches kids to dress through 11 different activities.
+A winner of the Creative Child magazine’s Preferred Choice award and the iParenting Media award, the plush fabric monkey teaches kids to dress with its 11 activities.

 It’s recommended for toddlers aged 18 months and older.
 The monkey features socks, a T-shirt, lace-up shoes, and overalls — all of which are totally removable.